 For iPhone, the iMessage feature makes it easier to confirm if a message has been seen by the recipient or not yet.
 In fact, iMessage on iPhone can show that the message has been delivered but not read.

 That said, the recipient can read the message without you knowing if they did not activate the “show messages as read” on their iPhone.
 But with the Read Receipt feature, once a message shows “Read” it’s one way to indicate that your number was not blocked by the recipient, probably because he or she has a very tight schedule.

 If your contact is on WhatsApp, it can provide a means to confirm if your number has been blocked by the contact.
 To verify that, send the recipient a Whatsapp text and then ask for a reply to the message, then study the checkmarks to confirm the status.

 The first check means a message “sent”, and the second means a message “delivered”.
 But if it has only one checkmark, that’s indicative the contact has blocked your number, even on Whatsapp.
 But where the check marks turn blue, it means they have seen your messages and may not or do not want to reply.

 4. Delete the contact’s number from your phone list

 - Go to the contact app and click on the contact’s name.

-- On Contact Homepage go to the top right corner and click More.
+- On the Contact Homepage, go to the top right corner and click More.

 - Click Delete on the pop-up message.